Farama-Foundation/PettingZoo/README.md

     	observation, reward, done, info = env.turn(action)
  ```

-This is almost the same as a normal Gym game, but with one noteably exception: You use env.turn(action) instead of env.step(action).
+This is almost the same as a normal Gym game, but with one notable exception: You use env.turn(action) instead of env.step(action).
 A turn moves a single agent at a time, comprising a full step after all agent's have taken their turn.

 ## Utils API